-Unfortunately, the hiking accessibility to higher elevations is difficult.
+Unfortunately, hiking accessibility to higher elevations is difficult.
 A lingering snowpack and treacherous conditions present a situation only the experienced backpacker should attempt.
 In higher subalpine and alpine elevations, you basically guarantee snow through June.
 It is recommended to stick to hikes in the lower montane ecosystem.
-Wildland Trekking offers multi day snowshoe tours through the month of April.
+Wildland Trekking offers multi-day snowshoe tours through the month of April.

-The other drawback for an April visit closed roads and facilities.
-The popular Trail Ridge Road is closed until Memorial Day and the Alpine Visitors Center and Fall River Visitor Center is closed through April.
+The other drawback for an April visit is closed roads and facilities.
+The popular Trail Ridge Road is closed until Memorial Day and the Alpine Visitors Center and Fall River Visitor Center are closed through April.

 THINGS TO DO IN april

 Spring in Rocky Mountain National Park offers several options of activities to fit all fitness levels and timeframes.
 Winter conditions are still possible, but there will also be warm, sunny days peppered in between.
 Below are some recommendations for things to do in April:

 Snowshoeing/Hiking/Cross Country Skiing: Depending on the trail conditions, you may be doing any of these!
 Shoulder season hiking is all about being prepared for any type of weather or trail conditions.
 Try out Upper Beaver Meadow Loop, Deer Mountain, or Little Horseshoe Park Trail (more on hiking below).